Broadening-Horizons-7/website_zola/content/registration.md

 ### Payment information

+<u> No payment will be accepted after January 10, 2025. </u>

+Unfortunately, <u>on-site registration is not possible</u>.

-All presenters and non-presenting attendees have to register.
-In the case of papers by several presenters, each attending author have to pay the registration fee.
+All presenters and non-presenting attendees have to register to the conference.
+In case of papers by several authors, each attending author has to pay the registration fee.
 Non attending co-authors (neither in person nor online) will not be charged any fee.
 Please take a look at the [fees table](/registration#fees) below to choose the appropriate payment.

-Please keep in mind that presenters have to be registered for the conference, as otherwise their presentation will be excluded from the final conference program.
+Presentations of non-registered presenters will be excluded from the final conference program

 The [registration fee](/registration#fees) covers the following: